bravecorvus/prometheus/Prometheus.md

 - [utils](https://godoc.org/github.com/gilgameshskytrooper/prometheus/utils) is the package that contains all the utility functions used by Prometheus
 - [gpio](https://godoc.org/github.com/gilgameshskytrooper/prometheus/gpio) contains the specific functions used to execute GPIO.
 - [structs](https://godoc.org/github.com/gilgameshskytrooper/prometheus/structs) contains the structs used by Prometheus to store alarms and to unmarshal JSON files
+- [nixie](https://godoc.org/github.com/gilgameshskytrooper/prometheus/nixie) contains the code used to interact with the [Arduino nixie clock](https://gra-afch.com/product-category/shield-nixie-clock-for-arduino/).
+Specifically, the code implemented in [prometheus main package](https://github.com/gilgameshskytrooper/prometheus/blob/master/prometheus.go) sends the current time (using the Go time library) to the Arduino via serial USB.
 - [public](public/) contains all the static assets such as index.html, css, and javascript.
 The front-end functionality heavily utilizes [Vue.js](https://vuejs.org/) and I highly recommend it to anyone who is interested in a front-end framework.

 ## Installation